Medical University of the Americas – Nevis

 Medical University of the Americas (MUA) is a private medical school on the island of Nevis.
-It is owned by R3 Education, Inc., which is part of Global University Systems, which also owns Saba University School of Medicine and St. Matthew's University.
+It is owned by Global University Systems, which also owns Saba University School of Medicine and St. Matthew's University.
+MUA and Saba are sister schools because they share the same curriculum.
 MUA offers an internationally accredited MD program that confers upon its graduates the Doctor of Medicine (MD) degree, as well as multiple pre-medical programs.